Tushpatil18/Advanced-React-To-Do-Application/README.md

   - React.js (with functional components and hooks)
   - Redux (for state management)
   - CSS (with Grid and Flexbox)
-  - Bootstrap/Material-UI (optional for styling)
+  - Bootstrap/Material-UI

 - **API Integration:**
-  - Fetch API / Axios for API requests
+  - Fetch API / Axios for Weather API requests
+  - Example Weather API used: OpenWeatherMap or similar

 ---